Alvaro Negredo claimed a hat-trick as Manchester City demolished struggling West Ham 6-0 in the first leg of their Capital One Cup semi-final.

 After that it seemed all too easy for City as Toure robbed Mohamed Diame to launch a raid that led to David Silva and Nasri testing Adrian from long range in quick succession.

-Toure, having clearly run off his knock, then charged through the back-tracking Hammers defence with alarming ease to poke home City's third five minutes before the interval.
+Toure, having clearly run off his knock, charged through the back-tracking Hammers defence with ease to poke home City's third five minutes before the interval.

 Allardyce sent on Carlton Cole for the second half in an attempt to give his side more shape and firepower but it made little difference.